Using The Bloom Inline Opt-In

 Bloom > Email Optins

-link with the WordPress Dashboard, or click the “Home” icon within the Bloom settings page to open up the main settings tab.
+link in your WordPress Dashboard, or click on the 「Home」 icon within the Bloom settings page to open up the main settings tab.
 Here you can manage the opt-ins that you have created in the past, as well as create new opt-ins.
-To create your first opt-in form, click the “New Optin” button.
+To create your first opt-in form, click the 「New Optin」 button.
 This will reveal the 6 opt-in types that Bloom supports.

 Setup